amvi234/Billzhots/README.md

 ```
   Both listen on `localhost:6379`, which matches `REDIS_URL` in `.env.template`.

-- Start the Celery worker, from the `backend` directory (`ecommerce_backend` is
+- Start the Celery worker, from the `backend` directory
-  the Django project package inside it)
 ```bash
 cd backend
 celery -A ecommerce_backend worker --loglevel=info